PLAY TETRA CHANNEL ABOUT ǹ Ǻ ǻ Ǽ Ǿ

 Rating Deviationrd

-Rating Deviation is an extension of Glicko-2, which is TETRA LEAGUE's underlying rating system.
+Rating Deviation is an extension of Glicko-2, which is Tetra League's underlying rating system.
 Glicko is used in many games and organizations, and was originally created for chess.

 RD is the number after the ± symbol in your Glicko rating value.
 "RD" stands for Rating Deviation.
 It is a measurement of "How uncertain the Glicko-2 system is of your rating.
 Lower is better." (according to ingame hover text)